 Adena has dedicated her career to helping the most vulnerable of our society.
 She did this by prosecuting child sexual abuse cases and domestic violence cases.
 She became the local expert concerning the prosecution of domestic violence related strangulation cases and taught extensively on that subject.
 Currently, she works with federal agencies to extradite fugitives from countries abroad.

-Adena Astrowsky has dedicated her career to helping the most vulnerable of our society.
-She did this by prosecuting child sexual abuse cases and domestic violence cases.
-She became the local expert concerning the prosecution of domestic violence related strangulation cases and taught extensively on that subject.
-Currently, she handles post-conviction cases on appeal and foreign extradition cases.
+Adena is on the Board of Directors for the Arizona Jewish Historical Society and is thrilled with the development of the Holocaust Education Center expected to open in 2024.
+She is also a founding member of 3GAZ, a third generation Holocaust descendants group.
 Adena taught Sunday School at her temple for eight years, and in her last two years she co-taught "Character Development Through the Studies of the Holocaust."
 Adena contributes articles to MASK (Mothers Awareness on School-age Kids) Magazine, often writing about children's safety, drugs, law and order, etc. Adena has also chaired events to raise money for the Emily Center of Phoenix Children’s Hospital.
-Recently, Adena was recognized for her professional and philanthropic work with an Amazing Woman Award from the Phoenix Suns and National Bank of Arizona.
+Adena was recognized for her professional and philanthropic work with an Amazing Woman Award from the Phoenix Suns and National Bank of Arizona.
 Adena’s greatest role, however, is as the mother of three very active teenagers.

 Adena will make every effort to appear either in-person or virtually, at no cost, to speak to students or members of an organization, congregation, or club about her book and/or visit to her grandmother's hometown (2021).